The Cloudbank Poetry Prize

 experimental, flash fiction, etc).

-around the world with no citizenship limitations.
-Our address is:
+from around the world with no citizenship limitations.

 The final judge is Dennis Schmitz.